JJavierga/TIM/README_grvc.md

  Everything said before applies to this section.
 There are only two differences:

-- You will to change the configuration file (which is ./scripts/evaluate/img_gd/deffectsV2.sh).
+- You will to change the configuration file which is ./scripts/evaluate/img_gd/deffectsV4.sh. *It is V4, not V2.
 - Add the number of images per class that you want to use in each evaluation step and the number of evaluation step (that will be averaged to obtained final results).

  *Remember that now query.csv must have the column of labels as we want to check if the inferred values match the real ones.